goadesign/examples/upload_download/README.md

 ## Design

-The `upload` service exposes two methods: `upload` which allows clients to stream content to the server and `download` which does the opposite.
+The `updown` service exposes two methods: `upload` which allows clients to stream content to the server and `download` which does the opposite.
 The key DSL functions that enable the streaming are [SkipRequestBodyEncodeDecode](https://pkg.go.dev/goa.design/goa/v3/dsl?tab=doc#SkipRequestBodyEncodeDecode)